Open-Simple-Tools-Team/open-simple-audio-recorder/README.md

 External code (flac, libogg, nixtla-audio and opus) brings their own structure, but should be as easy to "uncompress" and compile the main project.
 No need to compile those libraries individually.

+You can use our binary files or compile your own; please use our "jni/Android.mk" and "osaudiorecorder.xcodeproj" files as reference.

 # Apps and platforms
 Currently an Android app with android-studio project is available.
-A MacOS command tool with a Xcode project is available.
+A MacOS command tool with a XCode project is available.

 The code is intended to be universal, and should be a step or two away from compiling to other platforms, like iOS, Windows or Linux.